Bohdan100/furniture-mobile-store/README.md

    * Alternatively, use the terminal to install and run the APK on a connected device:
        ```bash
        ./gradlew installDebug       # For Linux
-       .\gradlew.bat installDebug   # For Windows
+       .\gradlew installDebug   # For Windows
        ```

 5. **Use the application:**